schlawiner/fu-rpg-frei-und-universell/05-narrator.md

 Reward players for good roleplaying and achieving goals by giving them FU points.
 You may also reward them for a variety of other reasons, as your group de- cides (see the sidebar on page 12).
 FU points can be used to improve a characters chance of success and are therefore a great immediate, tangible reward.
 You don’t have to be the only one at the table o ering rewards, though.
 All players should speak up when someone has done something cool, funny or awesome, and re- ward a FU point.

 Belohne Spielerinnen mit FU-Punkten für gutes Rollenspiel und das Erreichen von Zielen.
 Du kannst sie auch für eine Reihe anderer Gründe belohnen, die die Gruppe untereinander abspricht.
-[Siehe dazu die Seitenleiste auf Seite 12]
+[Siehe dazu die Seitenleiste auf Seite XX]

 **How much, how often?** Be generous with your rewards, as the positive reinforcement of earning FU points will inspire them on to greater acts of heroism, spectacle or depravity, as the case may be.
 Also, take into account whether this will be a “one off” game, or a part of an ongoing story or campaign - players are likely to burn through FU points faster in a singe ses- sion game and will need their resources replenished faster.